dirigible-io/dirigible-io.github.io/samples/complex_rbac_for_cms.md

 > Note: You can inspect that be closing the editor and then use Open With from the popup menu on the same file, but choosing Orion editor option

-17. After a while open the Operators perspective and select the Access view
+17. After a while open the Operations perspective and select the Access view
 18. You should be able to identify a line similar like this:

 	/cms_permissions/private.access	CMIS		/private		READ		Operator		Aug 17, 2018 3:33:00 PM	guest